aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![sm_patterns](./doc/sm_patterns.png)

 For machine learning, you can use Amazon SageMaker Processing to process the data, use Amazon SageMaker Training and Tuning to train an optimal model, and use Amazon SageMaker Endpoint to host the model for live traffic or Batch Transform for batch data.
+This is the use case described in this repository.

 For statistical analyses, simulations and optimizations where your output is data insight, you can use Amazon SageMaker Processing for both data processing and for your full scale statistical workloads, and save the results into Amazon S3 or purposefully built database on AWS.
+You can find an example in another blog and repository listed in [Additional resources](#additional-resources).

 ### From prototype to SageMaker-ready
 Let's walk through step-by-step to transform our prototype script ([`fable_demo.r`](./fable_demo.r)) to SageMaker-ready script ([`fable_sagemaker.r`](./fable_sagemaker.r)).